 The K10 is something of a new approach for LG.
 Usually, each series in their lineup will have its own distinctive look and feature set.
 This time, with the K10, they’ve squeezed a mid-range smartphone into the same styling as their flagship G range.

-Their is, though, one obvious difference, the display.
+There is, though, one obvious difference, the display.
 At 5.3″, it is just about the biggest in LG’s non-phablet lineup.
-Best of all, it is on a device which is well below the 6″ overall size threshold at which the way we handle and use a smartphone needs to be reviewed.
+Best of all, it is on a device that is well below the 6″ overall size threshold at which the way we handle and use a smartphone needs to be reviewed.
 Having such a display on such a comparatively small device is remarkable.

 Scores For The LG K10